AztecProtocol/aztec-packages/yellow-paper/docs/contracts/main.md

 ### Inbox
 When we say inbox, we are generally referring to the L1 contract that handles the L1 to L2 messages.

 The inbox is logically a multi-set that builds messages based on the caller and user-provided content (multi-set meaning that repetition are allowed).
-Anyone are able to insert messages into the inbox, but only the state transitioner are able to consume messages from it.
-When the state transitioner is consuming a message, it MUST insert it into the "L2 outbox" (message tree), it must be atomic.
+While anyone can insert messages into the inbox, only the recipient state transitioner can consume messages from it (as specified by the version).
+When the state transitioner is consuming a message, it MUST insert it into the "L2 outbox" (message tree).

 When a message is inserted into the inbox, the inbox MUST fill in the following fields:
 - `L1Actor.actor`: The sender of the message (the caller), `msg.sender`